thesephist/xi/README.md

 25 ( fib print ) each-integer
 ```

-I've written more in-depth about my experiments with concatenative languages on my blog at [dotink.co](https://dotink.co/posts/xi/).
+I've written more in-depth about my experiments with concatenative languages on [the Oak blog](https://oaklang.org/posts/xi/).

 ## Overview